MengWus/mengwus.github.io/_includes/navigation-home-cn.md

-{% for link in site.data.navigation.main %}
+{% for link in site.data.navigation-cn.main %}
   {% if link.right %}
     <a class="normal right" href="./{{ link.url }}">{{ link.title }}</a>
     {% else %}